-- All new students are highly recommended to attend the Getting Started Center's "Tech Connect Session" once they have registered for their classes.
+- All new students are highly encouraged to attend the Getting Started Center's "Tech Connect Session" once they have registered for their classes.
 The session will focus on helping students understand how to use and navigate RVC Online Services and the RVC EAGLE Learning Management Systems.
 Please register online at: RockValleyCollege.edu/GSC-Reg. - New students are expected to attend a "New Student Welcome Event" before their first semester.
 This event will include campus event tours, a faculty expectation presentation, a student support resource fair, and a chance to meet faculty, staff, and students.
-Invitations will be sent to new students.
+Invitations will be sent to new students. - 3.
+New students should connect with a Peer Mentor.
+Peer Mentors can connect new students to campus resources, share their experiences, help students find ways to be involved on campus, and provide support through the struggles and challenges of being a student.
+Peer mentors can be reached at (815) 921-4094 or email RVC-GettingStarted@RockValleyCollege.edu.

-In order to register for classes, students must have completed an Enrollment Information Form for Admission, and have met Placement Requirements.
+In order to register for classes, students must have completed an application for Admission, and have met placement requirements.